Syzygies/concepts-artboards/README.md

 will convert all artboards in `canvas.svg` into the combined output file `canvas.pdf`, keeping the intermediate PDF files.

 `concepts-artboards` requires a Ruby installation.
-It uses the [Ox](http://www.ohler.com/ox/) gem; one will need to install Ox via the command `gem install ox`.
-Ox is a lightweight, fast XML library, and this script provides a good example of its use. `concepts-artboards` also calls two command line programs that can be installed on a Mac using [homebrew](https://brew.sh/): `svg2pdf` and `gs`.
+It uses the [Ox](http://www.ohler.com/ox/) and [Slop](https://github.com/leejarvis/slop) gems; one will need to install these via the `gem install` command.
+Ox is a lightweight, fast XML library, and this script provides a good example of its use.
+Slop is a lightweight command line argument parser; see its documentation for the range of styles supported. `concepts-artboards` has no positional arguments; all arguments are named options, and can appear in any order.

+`concepts-artboards` also calls two command line programs that can be installed on a Mac using [homebrew](https://brew.sh/): `svg2pdf` and `gs`.

 The code attempts to degenerate gracefully.
 One is advised to use rectangles to define artboards, but any stroke will result in its bounding box.
 One is advised to arrange artboards in an orderly fashion, but the code will make reasonable choices for randomly placed artboards.
 A certain tolerance is necessary here, because users shouldn't be required to place rectangles exactly, and doing so is tricky in Concepts.
+Similarly, the `--quantum` option rounds artboard sizes, so they need not be exact.

 I recommend scaling Concepts canvases using points, bearing in mind that Concepts points are 132 per inch, not 72 per inch as is standard in many graphics applications.
 The `concepts-artboards` call to `svg2pdf` is scaled based on this convention.
-When one does use Concepts to output directly to PDF, points is the only predictable unit for obtaining reliably scaled PDF files.
+When one does use Concepts to output directly to PDF, points is currently the only predictable unit for obtaining reliably scaled PDF files.
 ### Examples

 The `Examples` directory contains a Concepts native file `Test.concept` that one can import back into Concepts to confirm my description of using layers to define artboards. `Test-Canvas.pdf` has been exported directly by Concepts, and gives a view of the artboard layout. `Test.svg` is the SVG file exported from this canvas, and `Test.pdf` is the output PDF file containing a page per artboard.
 The `pdf` directory contains an output PDF file for each individual artboard.
 One can run the shell script `Test.sh` to recreate these output files.